open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

    `ActivityLinks` which represent the OpenTelemetry [Links](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/overview.md#links-between-spans).
-   The linked activities are recommended to be provided during the creation time,though links may be added after activity creation time.
+   The linked activities are recommended to be provided during the creation time, though links may be added after activity creation as well.
    Only links provided during the creation time are accessible to samplers to make sampling decision.